awsdocs/aws-cost-management-user-guide/doc_source/edit-aispl-payment-method.md

 1. Ensure that your account has another valid payment method set as the default\.

 1. Next to the card that you want to remove, choose **Delete**\.

-## Disable recurring payments<a name="aispl-disable-recurring-sec"></a><a name="aispl-disable-recurring"></a>

-**To disable recurring payments for your AISPL account**

-You can use the console to disable recurring payments for your account\.

-1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.

-1. In the navigation pane, choose **Payment Methods**\.

-1. Above your credit cards, clear the **Recurring payments for default payments enabled\.** check box\.

-1. In the **Are you sure?** dialog box, choose **Yes**\.

-## Activate your subscription<a name="aispl-activate-subscriptions-sec"></a><a name="aispl-activate-subscription"></a>

-**To activate your subscription**

-You can use the console to activate your subscription\.

-1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.

-1. In the navigation pane, choose **Orders and invoices**\.

-1. Next to the invoice for your subscription, choose **Verify and pay**\.
-You're redirected to your payment methods\.

-1. On the **Payment Methods** page, select the payment method that you want to use\.

-1. In the **Make Payment** box, enter the three\-digit or four\-digit security code of your payment method and then choose **Make Payment**\.

-1. For Visa and Mastercard payment methods, you're redirected to your bank to verify your payment\.
-For American Express payment methods, your bank processes your payment with no action required from you\.
-Once your payment is verified, your subscription is activated, and you're redirected to your account page\.
-Your invoice shows the **Verify and pay** link until your bank has processed your payment\.